lake-wg/authz/draft-selander-ace-ake-authz.md

 This document describes a lightweight procedure for augmenting an authenticated Diffie-Hellman key exchange with third party assisted authorization.

 The procedure involves a device, a domain authenticator and an authorization server.
-The device and authenticator performs mutual authentication and authorization, assisted by the authorization server which provides relevant authorization information to the device (a "voucher") and the authenticator.
+The device and authenticator perform mutual authentication and authorization, assisted by the authorization server which provides relevant authorization information to the device (a "voucher") and the authenticator.

 The protocol specified in this document optimizes the message count by performing authorization and enrollment in parallel with authentication, instead of in sequence which is common for network access.
 It further reuses protocol elements from the authentication protocol leading to reduced message sizes on constrained links.